 Approximately 47 percent of Facebook users only log-on to Facebook from their mobile devices.
 So, marketers without a mobile-friendly strategy need not apply.

 25. Facebook Messenger now has over a billion monthly active users

 With 1.3 billion MAUs, it may be worth considering how Facebook Messenger fits into your social media plan.

 26. Users are largely unfazed by the Cambridge Analytica issue

 A recent online poll conducted by Reuters/Ipsos found that around half of Facebook’s American users say they have not recently changed the amount that they use the platform.
 An additional 25 percent say that they are using the site more.

-Get insight into your Facebook audience, track the performance of your posts, and level up your Facebook marketing strategy with Hootsuite Analytics.
+Now that you know who you’re most likely to find on Facebook, get insight into your specific Facebook audience, track the performance of your posts, and level up your entire Facebook marketing strategy with Hootsuite Analytics.
 Try it free today.